himelmallick/bspTutorial/README.md

-# Bayes_Preclinical_Tutorial
-This repository houses the analysis codes from the Bayes preclinical tutorial paper.
+This repository contains code to reproduce the demonstration in the Bayesian shrinkage prior tutorial.